awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-gateway.md

 # Configuring a gateway<a name="configure-gateway"></a>

-A gateway serves as the intermediary between your OPC\-UA servers and AWS IoT SiteWise\.
-You can easily deploy the AWS IoT SiteWise gateway software on any platform that can run AWS IoT Greengrass\.
+A gateway serves as the intermediary between your server and AWS IoT SiteWise\.
+You can deploy the AWS IoT SiteWise gateway software on any platform that can run AWS IoT Greengrass\.
 For more information, see [Choosing a gateway platform](choose-gateway-platform.md)\.

+You can enable AWS IoT SiteWise to process data locally on your edge devices by using the data processing pack on your gateway\.
+You do this when you add your gateway to AWS IoT SiteWise\.
+For more information about processing data at the edge, see [Process data locally with AWS IoT SiteWise](edge-processing.md)\.

 To configure a gateway that runs on Amazon EC2, you can create the required dependencies from an AWS CloudFormation template\.
 For more information, see [Configuring gateway dependencies on Amazon Elastic Compute Cloud](configure-ec2-gateway.md)\.

 **Note**
 We recommend that you complete the following steps with someone who has IT administrative access to your local and corporate networks\.
-These steps might require someone with knowledge of your OPC\-UA servers and the authority to configure firewall settings\.
+These steps might require someone with knowledge of your server and the authority to configure firewall settings\.

 **Topics**
 + [Setting up the gateway environment](#setup-gateway)